Snow is possible in D.C. area on Super Bowl Sunday

 Today’s American model projects a stronger system and a moderate snowstorm.
 However, its projected amounts are still probably too high since it may be too warm, at least initially, for much snow to stick.

-The UKMet forecasts a period of light snow but has temperatures above freezing for much of the event, meaning very limited accumulation.
+The UKMet forecasts a period of light snow but has temperatures above freezing for much of the event, meaning limited accumulation.

 The bottom line is there is still a lot of uncertainty about the system.
 Yes, we could see a light to moderate snowstorm as the American model suggests but the storm could also miss us to the south and east.
 A major snowstorm seems unlikely as even the American model projects the storm to take a track more typical of one that produces just a dusting to a couple of inches.

-One caveat about the potential evolution of this storm as that it is embedded fast-moving flow which makes it difficult for models to accurately simulate.
+One caveat about the potential evolution of this storm is that it is embedded in fast-moving flow, which makes it difficult for models to accurately simulate.
 We may not have a firm grasp on the forecast for another couple of days.